updated on 20 February 2023

 Find out more about joining an Inns of Court in LCN’s Feature.

 Autumn term, winter holidays and spring term

 Attend relevant careers events, including careers fairs, presentations and talks and pupillage fairs).
 Look into funding possibilities for postgraduate training (eg, local education authority grants and inn scholarships).

-Non-law degree students will need to apply for the conversion course, known as the Graduate Diploma in Law (GDL).
-If you intend to study full time, you should apply through the Central Applications Board (www.lawcabs.ac.uk) from September onwards in your final year at university.
+Non-law degree students need to apply for a law conversion course (often called the Graduate Diploma in Law (GDL) but it can be found under other names too).
+If you intend to study full time, you should apply through the Central Applications Board from September onwards in your final year at university.

 Final-year law and GDL students

 Hot on the heels of your mini-pupillages, start making applications for pupillage.
 Finalise your funding options and be clear about closing dates for funding applications.

-As a rule of thumb, you should apply for pupillage around 18 months before you wish to start - ie, in April 2013 for a pupillage beginning in September 2014.
-You can apply to up to 12 member chambers (but as many non-member chambers as you like).
+As a rule of thumb, you should apply for pupillage at least a year before you wish to start (ie, in January 2023 for a pupillage beginning in September 2024).
+You can apply to up to 20 member chambers (but as many non-member chambers as you like).

 If you were unsuccessful in your pupillage applications last year, apply again this year in the same way as above.